Using vector layers

 Unlike the previous point, where the tool and its multiple options allowed us to correct the line, now the "Object" tool allows us to control the lines.

-To access it, we must go to the following route: In the “Tool” palette, we choose Operation > Object.
+To access it we must go to the following route: In the "Tool" palette we choose Operation > Object.

 Another way to access it is from the layer properties, as mentioned in the line correction section.
-In this case, the icon is the first of the “Tool Navigation”.
+In this case, the icon is the first one in the “Tool Navigation”.

-First of all we must learn that the most basic thing we can do with the object tool: is to precisely move the selected object, dragging it will move it to the indicated place or move the control points as in the “Move control point” function.
+First of all we must learn that the most basic thing we can do with the object tool: is to move precisely the selected object, dragging it will move it to the indicated place or move the control points as in the "Move control point" function.

 • MAIN COLOR